Centaurioun/pulp-stones/references/md/Ferraro_Vieira_2010_Explaining_Gender_Differences_in_Caries.md

 Reg stry and DNA Repository at the University of Pittsburgh School of Den al Medicine, the medical history and DMFT/DMFS scores of 318 subjects were examined.
 An association was found between asthma and those individuals with DMFT above 15 and DMFS above 50.
 A similar association was found between high DMFT/DMFS scores and epilepsy \[17\].
 Acc rding to our expectations, we would therefore anticipate that more women than men would report having asthma or epilepsy.
 Upon further inspection of those with these systemic diseases, another association was found in the prevalence of asthma, with females experiencing a higher occurrence (P = .04) \[17\].
-10. Conclusions
+10.
+**

+## **Conclusions**

+s**

 In explaining the consistent trend of caries rates being higher in females than males, all contributing factors must be con­sidered.
 There is no one reason for this disparity.
 Women's roles in their community (caretaker, meal preparation, etc.), along with other social factors, such as differing salivary flow rates and compositions, dietary habits, hormonal changes during pregnancy, and particular variants of the *AMELX* gene must all be included in the assessment of an individual woman's caries risk assessment.
 Substantial evidence has not been found concerning the contributions of the longer time female teeth are exposed to the oral cavity or concerning a differing microbial oral flora which might enhance the caries developing process.
 More research is needed to define the role of these two possible contributors more clearly in order for us to more completely understand the development of caries in women and to anticipate the disease process before it begins.
 Acknowledgments
 This work is based on a manuscript submitted by Maria Ferraro as part of the requirements of the University of Pittsburgh School of Dental
 Me icine course ORBIOL 5174 Craniofacial Genetics.
 Alexandre R. Vieira is supported by NIH Grant R01-DE18914.

+## **References**

-Re erences \[ 1 \] J. R. Lukacs and L. L. Largaespada, "Explaining sex differences in dental caries prevalence: saliva, hormones, and "life history" etiologies," *American Journal of Human Biology,* vol. 18, no. 4, pp.
-54 -555, 2006.
+1. J. R. Lukacs and L. L. Largaespada, "Explaining sex differences in dental caries prevalence: saliva, hormones, and "life history" etiologies," *American Journal of Human Biology,* vol. 18, no. 4, pp. 54 -555, 2006.
 2. A. Patir, E Seymen, M. Yildirim, et al., "Enamel formation genes are associated with high caries experience in Turkish children," *Caries Research,* vol. 42, no. 5, pp. 394-400, 2008.
 3. K. Deeley, A. Letra, E. K. Rose, et al., "Possible association of amelogenin to high caries experience in a Guatemalan-Mayan population," *Caries Research,* vol. 42, no. 1, pp. 8-13, 2008.
-4. R. S. Percival, S. J. Challacombe, and P. D. Marsh, "Flow rates of resting whole and stimulated parotid saliva in relation to age and gender," *Journal of Dental Research,* vol. 73, no. 8, pp.
+4. R. S. Percival, S. J. Challacombe, and P. D. Marsh, "Flow rates of resting whole and stimulated parotid saliva in relation to age and gender," *Journal of Dental Research,* vol. 73, no. 8, pp. 416-1420, 1994.
- 416-1420, 1994.
 5. L. Eliasson, D. Birkhed, T. Osterberg, and A. Carlen, "Minor salivary gland secretion rates and immunoglobulin A in adults and the elderly," *European Journal of Oral Sciences,* vol. 114, no. 6, pp. 494-499, 2006.
-6. J. R. Lukacs, "Fertility and agriculture accentuate sex differ­ences in dental caries rates," *Current Anthropology,* vol. 49, no. 5, pp.
+6. J. R. Lukacs, "Fertility and agriculture accentuate sex differ­ences in dental caries rates," *Current Anthropology,* vol. 49, no. 5, pp. 01-914, 2008.
- 01-914, 2008.
 7. A. R. Vieira, M. L. Marazita, and T. Goldstein-McHenry, "Genome-wide scan finds suggestive caries loci," *Journal of Dental Research,* vol. 87, no. 5, pp. 435-439, 2008.
-8. A. A. Khan, S. K. Jain, and A. Shrivastav, "Prevalence of dental caries among the population of Gwalior (India) in relation of different associated factors," *European Journal of Dentistry,* vol.
- , pp. 81-85, 2008.
+8. A. A. Khan, S. K. Jain, and A. Shrivastav, "Prevalence of dental caries among the population of Gwalior (India) in relation of different associated factors," *European Journal of Dentistry,* vol. , pp. 81-85, 2008.
 9. N. Shah, "Gender issues and oral health in elderly Indians," *Jnternational Dental Journal,* vol. 53, no. 6, pp. 475-484, 2003.
 10. G. H. Ramezani, A. Norozi, and N. Valael, "The prevalence of nursing caries in 18 to 60 months old children in Qazvin," *Journal of the Indian Society of Pedodontics and Preventive Dentistry,* vol. 21, no. 1, pp. 19-26, 2003.
 11. G. Menghini, M. Steiner, E. Thomet, M. Roos, and T. Imfeld, "Caries prevalence in 2-year-old children in the city of Zurich," *Community Dental Health,* vol. 25, no. 3, pp. 154-160, 2008.
 12. A. Jose and M. R. Joseph, "Prevalence of dental health problems among school going children in rural Kerala," *Journal of the Indian Society of Pedodontics and Preventive Dentistry,* vol. 21, no. 4, pp. 147-151, 2003.
 13. D. Migale, E. Barbato, M. Bossu, R. Ferro, and L. Ottolenghi, "Oral health and malocclusion in 10-to-ll years-old children in southern Italy," *European Journal of Paediatric Dentistry,* vol. 10, no. 1, pp. 13-18, 2009.
 14. S. Saravanan, K. P. Anuradha, and D. J. Bhaskar, "Prevalence of dental caries and treatment needs among school going children of Pondicherry, India," *Journal of the Indian Society of Pedodontics and Preventive Dentistry,* vol. 21, no. 1, pp. 1-12, 2003.
-15. P. M. A. Corby, W. A. Bretz, T. C. Hart, M. Melo Filho, B. Oliveira, and M. Vanyukov, "Mutans streptococci in preschool twins," *Archives of Oral Biology
-,* vol. 50, no. 3, pp. 347-351, 2005.
+15. P. M. A. Corby, W. A. Bretz, T. C. Hart, M. Melo Filho, B. Oliveira, and M. Vanyukov, "Mutans streptococci in preschool twins," *Archives of Oral Biology,* vol. 50, no. 3, pp. 347-351, 2005.
-16. J. P. Loyola-Ro dr iguez, R. E. Martinez-Martinez, B. I. Flores- Ferreyra, N. Patino-Marin, A. G. Alpuche-Solis, and J. F.

- R yes-Macias, "Distribution of Streptococcus mutans and Streptococcus sobrinus in saliva of Mexican preschool caries- free and caries-active children by micr obial and molecular (PCR) assays," *Journal of Clinical Pediatric Dentistry,* vol. 32, no. 2, pp. 121-126, 2008.
+16. J. P. Loyola-Ro dr iguez, R. E. Martinez-Martinez, B. I. Flores- Ferreyra, N. Patino-Marin, A. G. Alpuche-Solis, and J. F. R yes-Macias, "Distribution of Streptococcus mutans and Streptococcus sobrinus in saliva of Mexican preschool caries- free and caries-active children by microbial and molecular (PCR) assays," *Journal of Clinical Pediatric Dentistry,* vol. 32, no. 2, pp. 121-126, 2008.
 17. I. Anjomshoaa, M. E. Cooper, and A. R. Vieira, "Caries is associated with asthma and epilepsy," *European Journal of Dentistry,* vol. 3, pp. 297-303, 2009.